 What happens if you don’t meet compliance deadlines in Vietnam

 Failure to meet the given deadlines will result in a fine.
 The amount of the fine you will face depends on the number of days you are late with your submission.

 For a non-timely financial statement in Vietnam, for example, the fine starts from VND 700,000 (US$ 30) and can go up to VND 25,000,000 (~US$ 1,100).

 In case of more serious breaches such as non-payment of fines or not taking notice of reporting claims, the government bodies have the authority to annul your company’s licenses and stop your operations.

 The New Penal Code in Vietnam

-Keep in mind that in January 2018, Vietnam implemented the New Penal Code under which corporations can be now held criminally responsible for numerous violations, including tax evasion.
+Vietnam implemented the New Penal Code in January 2018, under which corporations can be now held criminally responsible for numerous violations, including tax evasion.

 Therefore, it is of utmost importance to have your accounting paperwork and reports to avoid falling prey to costly mistakes.

 …We at Emerhub believe that your main task should not be to navigate the ever-changing regulations and requirements in Vietnam, but to focus on building your core business instead.

 Our team of experienced accountants will gladly assist you in meeting the compliance deadlines in Vietnam so that you would have more to concentrate on what you do the best.